The best early Prime Day deals for 2023

 The Samsung Galaxy Watch 5 is down to $199 for a 40mm model and $229 for a 44mm model.
 We gave the Galaxy Watch 5 a score of 85 last year, and it's currently the "best for Android users" pick in our smartwatch buying guide.
 While its battery life could be better, its design is durable and attractive, its OS is easy to navigate and its health tracking is relatively comprehensive.
 Samsung is expected to announce a Galaxy Watch 6 in the coming weeks, however, so it may be worth waiting to see how that model stacks up if you don't need a new smartwatch right this instant.

-Amazon knocked $100 off a bundle that includes the Google Pixel 7a smartphone and the Pixel Buds A-Series, bringing it down to $499.
-This is a great bundle if you've needed a phone upgrade but didn't want to spend a ton of money.
+The Pixel 7a is currently the best midrange phone you can get thanks to its fast Tensor G2 chipset, smooth 90Hz display, IP67 water resistance, fantastic cameras and support for wireless charging.

-Amazon knocked $100 off a bundle that includes the Google Pixel 7a smartphone and the Pixel Buds A-Series, bringing it down to $499.
-This is a great bundle if you've needed a phone upgrade but didn't want to spend a ton of money.
-The Pixel 7a is the best midrange phone you can get right now, thanks to its fast Tensor G2 chipset, smooth 90Hz display, IP67 water resistance, fantastic cameras and support for wireless charging.
-The Pixel Buds A-Series are almost the earbud complement to the Pixel 7a — they're not as feature-rich as the Pixel Buds Pro, but they have deep Google Assistant integration, solid sound quality and a comfy fit.
+Google’s Pixel 7a is $50 off and down to a new low of $449 right now.
+It’s currently the best midrange phone you can get thanks to its fast Tensor G2 chipset, smooth 90Hz display, IP67 water resistance, fantastic cameras and support for wireless charging.
+If you’re willing to spend an extra $50, you can spend $500 and upgrade to the Pixel 7.

 Your Prime Day Shopping Guide: See all of our Prime Day coverage.
 Shop the best Prime Day deals on Yahoo Life.
 Follow Engadget for the best Amazon Prime Day tech deals.
 Learn about Prime Day trends on In the Know, and hear from Autoblog’s car experts on must-shop auto-related Prime Day deals.